What is industrial heritage? Why should we research and conserve it?

 設計師 Designer

-楊子雋先生 Mr. YEUNG, Tsz Chun
+楊子雋先生 Mr. YEUNG, Arthur Tsz Chun